 Rightness with God comes only by believing on Jesus Christ as Lord and savior not by knowing about God and the Law.

-"Then the kingdom of heaven will be like ten virgins who took their lamps and went to meet the bridegroom.
-Five of them were foolish, and five were wise.
-For when the foolish took their lamps, they took no oil with them, but the wise took flasks of oil with their lamps.
-As the bridegroom was delayed, they all became drowsy and slept.
-But at midnight there was a cry, 'Here is the bridegroom!
-Come out to meet him.'
-Then all those virgins rose and trimmed their lamps.
-And the foolish said to the wise, 'Give us some of your oil, for our lamps are going out.'
-But the wise answered, saying, 'Since there will not be enough for us and for you, go rather to the dealers and buy for yourselves.'
-And while they were going to buy, the bridegroom came, and those who were ready went in with him to the marriage feast, and the door was shut.
-Afterward the other virgins came also, saying, 'Lord, lord, open to us.'
-But he answered, 'Truly, I say to you, I do not know you.'”
-(Matthew 25:1-12)
+1 “Then the kingdom of heaven will be comparable to ten virgins, who took their lamps and went out to meet the bridegroom.
+2 Five of them were foolish, and five were prudent.
+3 For when the foolish took their lamps, they took no oil with them, 4 but the prudent took oil in flasks along with their lamps.
+5 Now while the bridegroom was delaying, they all got drowsy and began to sleep.
+6 But at midnight there was a shout, ‘Behold, the bridegroom!
+Come out to meet him.’
+7 Then all those virgins rose and trimmed their lamps.
+8 The foolish said to the prudent, ‘Give us some of your oil, for our lamps are going out.’
+9 But the prudent answered, ‘No, there will not be enough for us and you too; go instead to the dealers and buy some for yourselves.’
+10 And while they were going away to make the purchase, the bridegroom came, and those who were ready went in with him to the wedding feast; and the door was shut.
+11 Later the other virgins also came, saying, ‘Lord, lord, open up for us.’
+12 But he answered, ‘Truly I say to you, I do not know you.’
+Matthew 25:1-12 (NASB)

 The wise know Christ and serve Him obediently.
-The foolish think their Religious Involvement will save them so they do not submit to Him as Lord or trust Him as savior.
+The foolish think their Religious Involvement will save them so they do not submit to Him as Lord or trust Him as Saviour.

 The fourth indicator that should never be used to prove our salvation is Active Ministry.
 In every church I have been member I have seen people who have served in ministries for years who were not real believers.
 They thought they were, but they were trusting in religion and ministry to save them.
 In every case, I saw each one repent and come to Christ.
 However, many who have the title “Pastor” or “Preacher” or “Evangelist” or “Teacher” or “Deacon” or “Elder” do not even know Christ as Lord and savior.
 How can I say that?
 I have seen the evidence myself.
 I have heard the testimonies of those who have gone through seminary and entered the ministry and never knew they were lost.
 How can this happen?
 The only answer I have for that question is they used the wrong indications of true salvation instead of the correct ones.